mbnq/GL8/readme.md

 - It's recommended to keep a copy of the `.csv` file until you're certain everything is working correctly.
 - If you encounter any issues during the update process, consider restoring from the **Backup** folder using your old program version or contact me for assistance.
+- Whole process will be improved in future versions.
 </details>

 ## Features